 Charmverse: DAO contributor management platform.

-GitHub Pulse: View the activity level of DAO engineering projects.
+GitHub Pulse: Check the activity level of DAO engineering projects.

 Discord / X community activity, forum interactions, number of posts on Mirror.

-[Builder DAO Toolkits]: Such as Dework, Wonderverse, etc., for collaboration systems.
+[Builder DAO Toolkits]: Collaboration systems like Dework, Wonderverse, etc.

-Tip: The governance of a DAO should not just be a "voting machine" but should also be about "co-creators."
+Tip: The governance of a DAO is not just a "voting machine"; it should also be "co-creators."
 Whether there is community participation from development, proposals, execution to content promotion is an important indicator of whether a DAO is alive.

 Is governance active?

-Look at the number of proposals, voting, execution rates, and whether there is "true autonomy."
+Look at the number of proposals, voting frequency, execution rate, and whether there is "true autonomy."

 Is there co-construction?

-DAO is the form closest to a "social experiment" in Web3.
-To understand it, you must focus on governance data, financial flows, and community activity.
+DAOs are the closest form of "social experiments" in Web3; to understand them, one must focus on governance data, financial flows, and community activity.
 This is the on-chain portrait of a DAO, not just "having tokens makes it a DAO."

 Welcome to join the community